hamid-62/PizzaProject/README.md

 A pure Java project focused on object-oriented design and clean domain modeling for managing pizza orders.

+> **Note:** I wrote this project about 5 months into learning Java.
+I've since
+> continued learning and am now working with Spring Core and Spring Boot — check
+> my other/newer repositories for more up-to-date work.

 ---

 ## ✨ Features